Phil Craig: Leader of South Africa’s Referendum Party

 36:26.30 – Brian David Crane

-And and and this billionaire class of A and C associated politicians or business leaders from what I had understood.
-They made their fortunes predominantly by getting supported aah point to some of these boards that needed to comply with some of this stuff.
-Getting their finger into yeah they got on not because of merit they got on because they were black and they were like okay cool now we need to have a blackboard member and we have this one that can nominally serve and we pay them if that is that accurate.
+And these billionaire class of A and C associated politicians or business leaders from what I had understood.
+They made their fortunes predominantly by getting supported at point to some of these boards that needed to comply with some of this stuff.
+Getting their finger into, they got on not because of merit they got on because they were black and they were like okay cool now we need to have a blackboard member and we have this one that can nominally serve and we pay them if that is that accurate.

 36:51.28 – Phil Craig